Kalal0/ROS-Installation-steps-for-PC-and-JetsonNano/README.md

  # FOR JETSON-NANO:
   I would like to preface this by saying that I do not own a Jetson-Nano computer.
 This part of the guide is based off research and not actual testing.
 Jetson-Nano comes with Ubuntu 18.04 pre-installed.
-That means that Installing ROS2 off the bat is not an option since ROS2 only supports Ubuntu versions 20+.
+That means that Installing ROS2 off the bat is not an option since ~~ROS2 only supports Ubuntu versions 20~~.
 It is possible however to upgrade to version 20.04.
 With that being said, that's not my goal here, my goal is a quick and easy way to install ROS on the Jetson-Nano.
 That is why this guide will cover the installation of ROS1 on the Jetson-Nano and not ROS2.
 A link will be pasted at the end of this thread that will take you to an excellent guide by Q-Engineering that covers that very topic.

+Edit: It is possible to install ROS2 on Ubuntu 18.04 however, All ROS2 versions that can be installed on Ubuntu 18.04 have reached their __EOL__ (end-of-life).
+Even though it's possible, it's not recommended since security updates and the like no longer take place on those versions.

 ROS2 for the JETSON-NANO: